Yes, anyone who has a valid passport and sufficient funds :o) can buy property in Skiathos.

 You will need the services of a civil engineer (and possibly an architect) to make the plans and apply for building permission.
 We provide these services.
 Building permission can be fairly costly as the Greek Government is anxious to get its hands on as much money as possible.
 Whilst building, care must be taken to keep all receipts for materials (to prove that VAT has been paid) and for labour.
 Social insurance for the labour must also be paid.
 You would be well advised to take a reputable builder for this as otherwise you could end up in a nightmare of Greek bureaucracy.
 We can advise on this as well.

 It depends very much on the location, difficulty of access of your site, and whether you want standard materials, tiles, etc. or are prepared to pay (or import) top quality materials.
 A rough average (including building permission) is 1,400 Euros per square metre (approximately 10 square feet) for good quality, standard building materials.
-Landscaping is extra.
+Building permission and landscaping are extra.

 It depends on the size and location of your building but the local taxes are very light and an average would be around 300 to 600 Euros per year depending on the size and location of your property.
 Local rates are light too and are paid through your electricity bill so you don't really notice them.
 This bill also includes your TV and Radio license.